bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

   fitting.
 Batch norm is really useful!
 * My actual reconstructed final images are pretty terrible.
 There is a lot of corruption but at very regular grid-like patterns.
-I was wondering if it was due to the CNN strides that I was doing.
+I was wondering if it was due to the CNN strides that I was using.
 In retrospect though, I think it might be because I'm using a single logistic distribution.
 In the paper, they used a mixture of five, which probably will have much better behaviour.
 * My code isn't the cleanest because I'm really just prototyping here.
   Although somehow each time I try to write a VAE, I clean it up a bit more.
-  It's getting there but still nothing I would actually put in production.
+  It's getting there but still nothing I would actually put into production.

 |h2| Conclusion |h2e|

-Well all that to explain a "simple" concept: how to estimate likelihood with variational encoders.
+Well all that to explain a "simple" concept: how to estimate the marginal likelihood with variational autoencoders.
 I do kind of like these types of problems where a seemingly simple task requires you to:
 (a) understand basic statistics/probability (importance sampling), (b) deeply understand the underlying method (VAEs, fully probabilistic models with mixtures of logistics)